 Triple Berry: 2 pt strawberry, 1 pt. raspberry, 1 pt. blackberry

 2 cups crushed strawberries; 1 cup crushed raspberries; 1 cup crushed blackberries; 7 cups of sugar; 1 pouch of certo

 Making Jam PicturesClick thumbnail to view full-size

 - Place fruit and sugar in a saucepan.
 I used a pastry blender or potato masher to mash my fruit before adding the sugar.
 Using a food processor breaks down the fruit's natural pectin and can cause the fruit to not set.
 Add 1/2 teaspoon of butter to reduce foam.
 All recipes that I have come across strongly advise you to not double the recipe.
 The setting of the jam can be tricky, and doubling the recipe can cause problems with your set.

 - Bring fruit and sugar to a FULL ROLLING BOIL on high heat and stirring constantly.
 This a boil that won't stop even when quickly stirring.

-- Add pectin and return to full boil.
+- Add pectin and return to a full boil.
 Stir constantly when boiling for exactly one minute.

 - Remove from heat and skim off any foam.

 - Place filled jam jars into the water bath canner or large stockpot with simmering water.
-Water must cover jars by 1-2 inches.
+Water must cover jars by 1 to 2 inches.
 You can always add boiling water if needed.
-Cover pot and bring to a boil.
-Process jams in boiling water for ten minutes.
+Cover the pot and bring it to a boil.
+Process the jars in boiling water for ten minutes.
 Adjust processing time based on your altitude.
-See chart below.
+See the chart below.